 Ocean acidification is one of the top environmental issues today.
-It is simply a term that means the oceans are becoming more acidic.
-This trend is pretty worrying to environmental scientists, as they have studied this to know that almost all ecosystems (particularly those of the upper oceans) will be affected in one way or the other.
+Ocean acidification as a term means that the oceans are becoming more acidic.
+This trend is worrying to environmental scientists, as they have studied this to know that almost all ecosystems (particularly those that exist closer to the ocean surface) will be affected in one way or the other.

 What is ocean acidification?

-It is the changes in the chemical make-up of all the waters in the oceans, as well as its temperature, resulting from excess carbon dioxide in the atmosphere.
-The changes involve the lowering of the pH of the water.
+It is the changes in the chemical composition of ocean waters.
+It also includes changes in its temperature resulting from excess carbon dioxide (CO2) in the atmosphere.
+The changes cause the lowering of the pH of the water.

 “During the last 20 years, it has been established that the pH of the world’s oceans is decreasing as a result of anthropogenic carbon dioxide emissions to the atmosphere.” *1

 Lower pH seas and oceans are known to cause major problems for marine organisms and ecosystems.

 The atmosphere is made up of air.
 Air is composed of gasses including Oxygen at 21%, Nitrogen at 78%, Argon at 0.9%, and Carbon Dioxide at 0.04%.
 These gasses occur naturally in the atmosphere.
 However, the concentrations of atmospheric carbon dioxide in the atmosphere have increased a lot since the industrial revolution.
 Humans are burning a lot more fossil fuels than ever before.
 Fossil fuels are the main source of CO2.
 It is known that the Amazon, together with other major forests covers are large absorbers of CO2 from the atmosphere, but, the Oceans, is the largest carbon sink on the planet.

 Now we shall see a bit more about how acidification occurs.